ehovers10/dci/_chapters/dispute-in-discourse.md

 ## Focus and alternatives

 One of the most influential accounts of focus interpretation is the *alternative semantics* developed by Mats Rooth {% include ref.html id="rooth1985,rooth1992" o="" e="." %} The idea behind alternative semantics is that focus-sensitive constructions have two semantic values, an *ordinary* semantic value ( {% include sem.html term='&#8729;' index="o" %}) and a *focus* semantic value ( {% include sem.html term='&#8729;' index="f" %}).
 The ordinary semantic value is whatever linguistic theory minus a theory of focus comes up with.
-Since focus-related effects can influence interpretation at nearly any level of linguistic analysis, expressions of all types will also be associated with a focus semantic value of the appropriate type.
-According to alternative semantics, the focus semantic value for an expression is a set of *alternatives* to the ordinary semantic value.
-As an example, in the case of full sentences, alternative semantics suggests that "the focus semantic value for a phrase of category *S* [sentence] is the set of propositions obtainable from the ordinary semantic value by making a substitution in the position corresponding to the focused phrase'' {% include ref.html id="rooth1992" o="n" p="2" e="." %}
+And the focus semantic value for an expression is a set of *alternatives* to the ordinary semantic value.
+That is, the focus semantic value collects together all elements from the domain of discourse that are type-identical to the focused element of a phrase.
+More formally:

 {% capture fsem %}
 Where *t* is the type of the focused element, and **D** is the domain of discourse: